All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Fibrosis Pathway Modulation

 Kidney fibrosis research has identified TGF-beta/Smad signaling as a central pathway in progressive kidney scarring.
 GLP-1 receptor activation downregulates TGF-beta1 expression, reduces Smad3 phosphorylation, and increases Smad7 (an inhibitory Smad) in kidney tissue.
-Additionally, GLP-1 receptor agonists reduce epithelial-to-mesenchymal transition (EMT) in tubular cells, a process that contributes to fibroblast accumulation.
+GLP-1 receptor agonists reduce epithelial-to-mesenchymal transition (EMT) in tubular cells, a process that contributes to fibroblast accumulation.

 Collagen I and III deposition, fibronectin expression, and alpha-smooth muscle actin (a myofibroblast marker) are all reduced with GLP-1 receptor agonist treatment in preclinical models.
 These anti-fibrotic effects are dose-dependent and appear to be mediated through both receptor-dependent and cAMP/PKA signaling pathways.